To develop your dog!

 How to Create an Enriching Environment for Dogs?

 By providing a multitude of positive experiences to your dog, you can reduce his fear.
-This way, you can prevent or help resource guarding and many other behavioural problems.
+This way, you can prevent or help resource guarding and many other behavioral problems.

 To create an enriching environment, it is important to meet the basic needs of your dog every day.
 More specifically, every dog needs: